vbaimas/CPT-Books/README.md

 Happy Custom Post Type making!</br>

 <b>Note: </b></br>
-I suggest to use the method for mu-plugin to install and create your custom post type, meta boxes and custom taxonomies.
+I suggest to use the method with mu-plugin to install and create your custom post type, meta boxes and custom taxonomies.
 So, drag and drop the `cpt.php` into this folder.